ForestAdmin/documentation/how-tos/maintain/upgrade-notes-sql-mongodb/upgrade-to-v7.md

 This upgrade unlocks the following feature:

-* easier addition of additional databases
+- easier addition of additional databases
-* no need to re-authenticate when switching between projects/environments/team
+- no need to re-authenticate when switching between projects/environments/team
-* dynamic smart action forms
+- dynamic smart action forms
-* automatic model update
+- automatic model update

 {% hint style="danger" %}
 Before upgrading to v7, please take note of the following requirement:

-* `express` must be **version 4.17** or higher
+- `express` must be **version 4.17** or higher
   {% endhint %}

 {% hint style="info" %}
-You must upgrade your agent version on a development environment, then push it to other environments (Production, Staging, Test,...).
+First, you must upgrade your agent version and restart your server on a Development environment, then, commit and push the new configuration to upper environments (Test, Staging, Production...).
-More information about forest-admin schema can be found [here ↗](../../../reference-guide/models/README.md#the-forestadmin-schemajson-file) and [here ↗](./upgrade-to-v3.md#schema-versioning)
+More information about the Forest Admin schema can be found in [the models documentation](../../../reference-guide/models/README.md#the-forestadmin-schemajson-file) or in [the initial upgrade note](./upgrade-to-v3.md#schema-versioning)
 {% endhint %}

 {% hint style="warning" %}